pkipjames/pkipjames.github.io/README.md

 =========
 I am a programmer, web designer, and more.
 I also do a lot of stuff with AI and ML.

-Recently I made this video:
+Recently, I decided to test out some ML algorithms.
+I got a bunch of videos from the internet to test [AnimeGAN](https://github.com/TachibanaYoshino/AnimeGANv2) on.
+Then, I made this video:
 [https://pkipjames.github.io/hylt-ANIME-good-520.mp4](https://pkipjames.github.io/hylt-ANIME-good-520.mp4)

 <video controls="true" src="https://pkipjames.github.io/hylt-ANIME-good-520.mp4" height="200"></video>